javmurillo/mango-shop/README.md

 # Mango Shop App [![Build Status](https://travis-ci.com/javmurillo/mango-shop.svg?branch=master)](https://travis-ci.com/javmurillo/mango-shop)

-Mango Shop App is a _Single-Page Application_ built with React v17 + Redux with mocked HTTP calls via [mockable.io](https://www.mockable.io/a/).
+Mango Shop App is a _Single-Page Application_ built with React v17 (with TypeScript) + Redux with mocked HTTP calls via [mockable.io](https://www.mockable.io/a/).
 Users can use a dual price range slider in order to filter the articles shown in the gallery as a demo of the dispatched event.

 The aplication is live at https://javmurillo.github.io/mango-shop/ hosted by [GitHub Pages](https://pages.github.com/).